 Remember, if you close or switch your shell, you’ll need to run this command again.

-4. Testing Tools: Utilize tools like Postman or cURL for testing API calls during the implementation process.
+Testing Tools: Utilize tools like Postman or cURL for testing during the implementation process.
 Ensure cURL is set up on your system if it’s not already present.

-5. Version Control System: Use Git or another version control system to manage your code changes effectively.
+Version Control: Use Git or another version control system to manage your code changes effectively.

 Having these resources ready will streamline your implementation process and minimize potential roadblocks.
-You’re now ready to make some API calls!
+You’re now ready to make some progress!

 To implement Nano G in your API, follow these essential steps: